Veterinary Pharmacology & Toxicology

 The department has well established laboratories for teaching (Undergraduate & Postgraduate) and research particularly in the field of neuropharmacology, molecular pharmacology, toxicology, pharmacokinetics and ethnopharmacology.
 The department has attracted a good number of meritorious graduates for post-graduate studies.
-Many of the students graduated from this department were research fellows of CSIR, ICAR etc. Since 1970, fifty four students have graduated with M.V.Sc. and twenty seven with Ph.D. degrees in Vety.
+Many of the students graduated from this department were research fellows of CSIR, ICAR etc. Since 1970, sixty students have graduated with M.V.Sc. and twenty eight with Ph.D. degrees in Vety.
 Pharmacology/Vety.
 Pharmacology & Toxicology from this department.

 Head of the Department :

 Dr. Gulshan Narang (Dean COVS)

 Fax: +91 1662 284312